Jubatian/rrpge-spec/specs/inputdev.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a device is plugged in, the host should normally check the application state (0xEC0 - 0xECF in the ROPD), to see if there is a device ID where the application expects no device, and add the new device there.
+When a device is plugged in, the host should normally check the application state (0x070 - 0x07F in the state), to see if there is a device ID where the application expects no device, and add the new device there.
 If the host is capable to identify that the device added matches (at least by type) one previously removed, it may reuse the device ID.